The Metabolism, Endocrinology & Diabetes (MEND) Division serves a primary academic mission. We pursue scientific inquiry in several general areas:

 Faculty who conduct research in this area include:

-Lynn Ang, MD, Peter Arvan, MD, PhD, Charles Burant, MD, PhD, Tae-Hwa Chun, MD, PhD, Corentin Cras-Méneur, PhD, Charles Evans, PhD, Jonathan Flak, PhD, Roma Gianchandani, MBBS, Leena Haataja, PhD, William Herman, MD, Israel Hodish, MD, PhD, Ronald Koenig, MD, Andrew Kraftson, MD, Ming Liu, MD, PhD, Malcolm Low, MD, PhD, Kara Mizokami-Stout, MD, Martin Myers, MD, PhD, Elif Oral, MD, Rodica Pop-Busui, MD, PhD, Ling Qi, PhD, Nathan Qi, PhD, Amy Rothberg, MD, Scott Soleimanpour, MD, Meng Tan, MD, James Wrobel, MD, Lei Yin, PhD
+Lynn Ang, MD, Peter Arvan, MD, PhD, Charles Burant, MD, PhD, Tae-Hwa Chun, MD, PhD, Corentin Cras-Méneur, PhD, Charles Evans, PhD, Jonathan Flak, PhD, Roma Gianchandani, MBBS, Leena Haataja, PhD, William Herman, MD, Israel Hodish, MD, PhD, Ronald Koenig, MD, Andrew Kraftson, MD, Ming Liu, MD, PhD, Malcolm Low, MD, PhD, Kara Mizokami-Stout, MD, Martin Myers, MD, PhD, Elif Oral, MD, Rodica Pop-Busui, MD, PhD, Ling Qi, PhD, Nathan Qi, PhD, Amy Rothberg, MD, Scott Soleimanpour, MD, Meng Tan, MD, Lei Yin, PhD

 Pituitary research program